+Procedure Initials/Date

-Procedure Initials/Date Set the date, time, and location of the exit meeting.
+Set the date, time, and location of the exit meeting.

+Ensure appropriate Deputy City Manager is invited to attend meeting.

 Prepare and distribute an agenda for the meeting.
+The agenda

-The agenda should include the following: Accomplishment of the audit/SRP objectives (theirs and ours).
-Discussion of potential audit/SRP findings and recommendations (if applicable).
+should include the following:

+Accomplishment of the audit/SRP objectives (theirs and

+ours).

+Discussion of potential audit/SRP findings and

+recommendations (if applicable).

 Discussion of when management's response will be due.

 Audit/SRP reporting process.

 Follow up process.

+For in-person meetings, prepare and distribute a Sign-In Sheet to

+document the names of meeting attendees.

 Document results of the exit meeting.